SSH

 $ ssh saga

-chmod 600 ~/.ssh/config, and try again.
+If you get an error Bad owner or permissions on /cluster/home/myusername/.ssh/config, run chmod 600 ~/.ssh/config, and try again.
 You should be able to connect now.

 Using SSH keys instead of passwords

-Generating a new SSH key pair
+Generating and using a new SSH key pair

-While there are many options for the key generation program ssh-keygen, here
+First and foremost, you will need to create an ssh key-pair on the local host.
+While there are many options for the key generation program ssh-keygen, here are the main ones:

 -t: The encryption type used to make the unique key pair.-b: The number of key bits.
 (Ed25519 is fixed length and ignores this)-f: Filename of key.-C: Comment on what the key is for.-a: Number of key derivation function rounds.
 Default is 16.
 The higher, the longer it takes to verify the passphrase, but also the better protection against brute-force password cracking.